dxvo/clinic_database_design/README.md

         - admin username: admin
         - admin password: password

+### Patient Functionality
+- Patient can register a new account from website.
+- patient can view info their past appointment (such as diagnosis,..)
+- patient  can schedule an appointment or make edit
+- patient can order prescription
+- Patient needs approval from primary physician to make specialist appointment

+### Staff functionality
+- Staff can check in patient during appointment
+- staff can update lab result post appointment
+- staff can access report to view information about a particular office that he/she works for.
+- staff can also look up a particular past appointment
+- staff can also make appointment for patient over the phone

 ### TRIGGER
 - We have total 3 triggers: 2 triggers under appointment table and another trigger under specialistrequest
+- After Patient makes appointment with a Specialist, he/she will lose the approval from his/her primary physician (Approval Status in Patient will be False).
+- After Staff checks in an appointment, that appointment status will be changed to Process.
+- Like mentioned above the final trigger is like the first but reversed.
+So when a patient requests for a specialist approval the doctor can either deny or approve it.
+If the doctor approves it the trigger is triggered to set the patients permission to schedule with a specialist to true.

 ### REPORTS
 - WE have total 3 reports